opendistro-for-elasticsearch/alerting/README.md

 ## License

-This code is licensed under the [Apache License, Version 2.0](https://github.com/mauve-hedgehog/opendistro-elasticsearch-alerting/blob/master/LICENSE.txt).
+This library is licensed under the Apache 2.0 License.

+## Copyright

+Open Distro For Elasticsearch Security Copyright 2019- Amazon.com, Inc. or its affiliates.
+All Rights Reserved.